-- 15 (9) - (8) Ordering of appropriate laboratory and diagnostic imaging tests for conditions authorized to be treated pursuant to this section.
-(10) - (9) A clinical laboratory test or examination classified as waived under CLIA and designated as waived in paragraph (9) necessary for the diagnosis of conditions and diseases of the eye or adnexa, or if otherwise specifically authorized by this chapter. the federal Clinical Laboratory Improvement Amendments of 1988 (42 U.S.C.
+- (8) Ordering of appropriate laboratory and diagnostic imaging tests-for conditions authorized to be treated pursuant to this section. necessary to diagnose conditions of the eye or adnexa. - (9) A clinical laboratory test or examination necessary to diagnose conditions of the eye or adnexa and classified as waived under the federal Clinical Laboratory Improvement Amendments of 1988 (42 U.S.C.
 Sec.
-263a) (CLIA).
-These laboratory tests are required to be performed in compliance with both CLIA and all clinical laboratory licensing requirements in Chapter 3 (commencing with Section 1200), and any ancillary personnel utilized shall be in - 29 (11) - (10) Punctal occlusion by plugs, excluding laser, diathermy, cryotherapy, or other means constituting surgery as defined in this chapter. - 33 (12) - 34 (11) The prescription of therapeutic contact lenses, including 35 lenses or devices that incorporate a medication or therapy the 36 optometrist is certified to prescribe or provide. - 37 (13) - (12) Removal of foreign bodies from the cornea, eyelid, and conjunctiva with any appropriate instrument other than a-scalpel scalpel.
-Corneal foreign bodies shall be nonperforating, be no
+263a)(CLIA).
+These laboratory tests are required to be performed in compliance with both CLIA and all clinical laboratory licensing requirements in Chapter 3 (commencing with Section 1200), and any ancillary personnel utilized shall be in compliance with those same requirements. - (10) Punctal occlusion by plugs, excluding laser, diathermy, cryotherapy, or other means constituting surgery as defined in this chapter. - (11) The prescription of therapeutic contact lenses, including lenses or devices that incorporate a medication or therapy the optometrist is certified to prescribe or provide. - (12) Removal of foreign bodies from the cornea, eyelid, and conjunctiva with any appropriate instrument other than a scalpel.
+Corneal foreign bodies shall be nonperforating, be no deeper than the midstroma, and require no surgical repair upon removal. - (13) For patients over 12 years of age, lacrimal irrigation and dilation, excluding probing of the nasal lacrimal tract.
+The board shall certify any optometrist who graduated from an accredited school of optometry before May 1, 2000, to perform this procedure after submitting proof of satisfactory completion of 10 procedures under the supervision of an ophthalmologist or lacrimal irrigation and dilation certified optometrist as confirmed by the ophthalmologist or lacrimal irrigation and dilation certified optometrist.
+Any optometrist who graduated from an accredited school of optometry on or after May 1, 2000, is exempt from the certification requirement contained in this paragraph. - (14) In addition to diagnosing and treating conditions of the visual system pursuant to this section, testing for and diagnosis of diabetes mellitus, hypertension, and hypercholesterolemia.

-$SB 492 \qquad \qquad -6-$
+SB 492 - 6-